n0madic/gitlab-registry-images-cleaner/README.md

   -d X, --days X        delete images older than this time (overrides INI value) --clean-latest        also clean 'latest' tags (by default they're excluded from removal) --clean-all           delete all images in repository (DANGER!)
-  --dry-run             not delete actually
+  --single-tag          only delete images with one tag (no 'co-tag' delete) --dry-run             not delete actually
   -z, --insecure        disable SSL certificate verification -v, --verbose         verbose mode